Skip to main content

 }

-The to-be-attested Credential contains the original claim, data needed for future selective disclosure (more on that in the Verification section) of the claim contents, the legitimation and / or delegation ID of the Attester and the credential root hash, which is used to identify both the credential and its on-chain attestation.
+The to-be-attested Credential contains the original claim, data needed for future selective disclosure of the claim contents (read more in the Verification documentation), and the legitimation and / or delegation ID of the Attester and the credential root hash, used to identify both the credential and its on-chain attestation.

-For a detailed developer-oriented guide to KILT claims, see our Claim Cookbook section.
+For a detailed developer-oriented guide to KILT claims, read the Claim Cookbook section.